We All Kill Time - But Rarely on Purpose

 Let your mind wander.

-Research on mind-wandering suggests these mental pauses can enhance creativity and problem-solving.
+Research on mind-wandering suggests these mental pauses can boost creativity and problem-solving.

 You might stumble onto ideas you couldn’t force earlier.